-If you are a manager or leader and find yourself in this situation, here are four steps that you can implement immediately:
+Here are four steps that you can implement immediately:

-It is true – we often have the impression that the playing field is constantly changing.
-So take a moment and step back to see which megatrends are visible or emerging.
+Take a moment and step back to see which megatrends are visible or emerging.
 Seeing things from a distance provides us with the bigger picture, one where we may be able to see connections, and thus one that may not seem as unstable.

 Communicate the items that are both urgent and important at least weekly, if not daily, so that your employees can also make the right decisions.